hm-lang/core/proposals/README.md

     Because we don't allow arbitrary pointers, the compiler should be able to detect if we pass in an element to a function where things are deleted from the element's container.
 This also seems limiting, because it might be desirable inside a function to delete the element from a container.

+I think container pointers which hold the container plus the key internally are the way to go, unless we just want to detect the problem and throw an error instead.
+Each container could hold an ID (e.g., a random u64), and the pointer could verify the ID before asking the container for the key (inside the pointer).
+If the container does not give the right ID, then the container was likely deleted.
+This wouldn't stop segfaults but it could stop the runtime from sourcing/modifying data from the wrong place.

+Containers of containers (and further nesting) require key arrays for the pointers.
+E.g., `MyMap["Ginger"][1]["Soup"]` would be a struct which contains `&MyMap`, plus the tuple `("Ginger", 1, "Soup")`.

 # grammar/syntax